agh-glk/fcs/docs/source/manager/api_views.rst

    :param int task_id: ID of task to be deleted.

    .. note:: Request must be authenticated with OAuth2 Token.

+   :return: Response with confirmation if successful, response with error message and code otherwise.
+   :rtype: Response

 .. py:function:: pause_task(request, task_id)